At a high level, the WordPress membership plugin can run a successful member-focused online business.

 - Course enrollment & registration: How you register new members may seem pretty straightforward; however, you have to consider things like bulk course enrollment, course upsells or even down sells.

 - Payments: If you want to sell online courses or membership, you need a solution that can help manage one-off and recurring fees.
 Whether it’s one-time payments, automatic payment plans, or even payment breaks, you need a solution that works!
+You’ll also want to consider available payment gateways like Stripe or PayPal so that accepting payments is easy.

 While these features above were only a scratch on the surface, they are some of the features you’d have to consider as you search for a membership plugin.